-Appendix G: Solving for the Water Flow Using the Shallow Water Approximation

-To describe the water flow over the earth we utilize the so-called shallow water equations applied to a rotating sphere.
-By shallow water it is understood that the water depth is everywhere small compared to the horizontal scales of interest.
-The ocean basins today have mean depths of about four kilometers while the computation grid for the earth's surface for the cases we describe in this paper has a horizontal grid point spacing of about 120km.
+Appendix G: Solving for the Water Flow Using the Shallow Water Approximation the computation grid for the earth's surface for the cases we describe in this paper has a horizontal grid point spacing of about 120km (74.5 mi).
 The expected water depths over the continental regions where our main interest lies are yet much smaller than those in the ocean basins.
 The shallow water approximation is therefore an appropriate one for this problem, one that allows the water flow over the surface of the globe to be treated in terms of a single layer of water with laterally varying thickness.
 What otherwise would be an expensive three-dimensional problem now becomes a much more tractable twodimensional one.